Loosely connected to the jazz world but realistically inhabiting her own realm,

-Alice’s rich musical background and “whimsical hyper-creativity” (MOJO Magazine) converge into artistry which draws upon her early exposure to New Orleans jazz and gospel with the legendary Lillian Boutté who took Alice under her wing and on tour as a teenager, an extensive classical training as a violinist, and a continuous exploration of improvisation, poetry, and folk music from diverse traditions, “all propelled in a voice of velvet suppleness and gutsy emotional power” (The Arts Desk).
+Alice’s rich musical background and “whimsical hyper-creativity” (MOJO Magazine) create a sound which draws upon her early exposure to New Orleans jazz and gospel with the legendary Lillian Boutté who took Alice under her wing and on tour as a teenager, an extensive classical training as a violinist, and a continuous exploration of improvisation, poetry, and folk music from diverse traditions, “all propelled in a voice of velvet suppleness and gutsy emotional power” (The Arts Desk).

 In November 2019, Alice presented her orchestral versions of the songs from “Within You..” with a chamber orchestra of talented musicians from her alma mater, the Royal Northern College of Music.
-Alice performed this spectacular new show at the RNCM concert hall and at Kings Place for the London Jazz Festival, to rapturous acclaim, with London Jazz News describing the performance as “brimming with inspiration and a real depth of feeling”.
+Alice performed this spectacular new show at the RNCM Concert Hall in Manchester and at Kings Place London for the London Jazz Festival to great acclaim, with London Jazz News describing the performance as “brimming with inspiration and a real depth of feeling”.
 Music OMH declared, “Alice Zawadzki is one of the sharpest talents currently at work in UK jazz…her Kings Place performance found her in captivating form, commanding a larger venue with confidence, wit and breeziness…a major statement from an increasingly significant artist.”

-An in-demand interpreter of new work, Alice has had the privilege to premiere many new large-scale pieces, including playing the role of Satan in Seb Gainsborough and Rakhi Singh’s Paradise Lost with the Manchester Collective, Abel Selaocoe’s Mother Tongue, Daniel Cohen’s Reciprocity at the Ottawa Chamber Music Festival, Alex Roth’s Arvoles Lloran Por Luvia at Battersea Music Hall, the role of Maisa in Alya Al-Sultani’s Two Sisters: An Arabic Opera at the Ahbab Festival in Cambridge, Peter Wiegold’s Third Orchestra at the Barbican, as well as performing virtuosic works for the voice including Arnold Schoenberg’s Pierrot Lunaire and Osvaldo Golijov’s Ayre – both with the Orquestra Filârmonica de Goiás in Brazil, and Louis Andriessen’s M is for Man, Music and Mozart, with Sinfonia Viva at Nottingham Symphony Hall.
+An in-demand interpreter of new music, Alice has had the privilege to premiere many new large-scale pieces, including playing the role of Satan in Seb Gainsborough and Rakhi Singh’s Paradise Lost with the Manchester Collective, Abel Selaocoe’s Mother Tongue, Daniel Cohen’s Reciprocity at the Ottawa Chamber Music Festival Canada, Alex Roth’s Arvoles Lloran Por Luvia at Battersea Music Hall, the role of Maisa in Alya Al-Sultani’s Two Sisters: An Arabic Opera at the Ahbab Festival in Cambridge, Peter Wiegold’s Third Orchestra at the Barbican, as well as performing virtuosic works for the voice including Arnold Schoenberg’s Pierrot Lunaire and Osvaldo Golijov’s Ayre – both with the Orquestra Filârmonica de Goiás in Brazil, and Louis Andriessen’s M is for Man, Music and Mozart, with Sinfonia Viva at Nottingham Symphony Hall.